Code-Institute-Submissions/Data_Visualisation_Project2/README.md

 For testing, i looked into using jasmine, however jasmine is not used so frequently compared to manual testing for d3 data visualisation.
 Therefore i find a simple approach the most effective, and that is to visually see the differences when i click on the dropdown menu and go through all the countries listed and see the changes in the bar graphs, pie chart and scatter plot.
 I then checked when i refresh the page that all the data goes back to represent the Statuses collectively.
 I also cross referenced what was displayed on the site to values in the data file.
 For example

-Test 1:
+Test example:
   + Scroll to Japan
   + Pie chart states its a Developed Country
   + Back onto my data file, check the data matches for Japan
   + Life expectancy figure on the bar graph = 83 (exact number is displayed when you        hover over the bar graph)
   + Back onto my data file, check the data matches for Japan
   + Adult mortality (per thousand) is 55 on the bar graph
   + Back onto my data file, check the data matches for Japan